Your 2024 Career Horoscope Is Here & The Ladder Is Yours To Climb

 Virgo Sun & Rising:

-Once Jupiter shifts into Gemini on 25th May (and remains there for a 13-month stay), your sector of career and reputation is lit up, making you one of the luckiest zodiac signs when it comes to career prospects.
-But having so much mercurial energy in your life (Gemini is also ruled by Mercury like you) could lead to decision-paralysis, particularly around 9th October when Jupiter begins a four-month retrograde through Gemini.
+Once Jupiter shifts into Gemini on May 25 (and remains there for a 13-month stay), your sector of career and reputation is lit up, making you one of the luckiest zodiac signs when it comes to career prospects.
+But having so much mercurial energy in your life (Gemini is also ruled by Mercury like you) could lead to decision paralysis, particularly around October 9 when Jupiter begins a four-month retrograde through Gemini.

-Use all Mercury retrogrades this year (1st April to 25th April, 6th August to 28th August, and 25th November to 15th December) to pause your typical routine and ask yourself, “Is the work I’m doing aligned with my long-term goals?
-Am I being compensated in the way that I deserve?
-Am I settling or is there something more that I’m ready to pursue?”
-These questions will help you ensure you’re consistently putting yourself out of your comfort zone and that you know your worth.

 AdvertisementADVERTISEMENT